Flat pieces of dough deep-fried to fluffiness perfection…

 Fry Bread is such a special treat!
 Right when it comes out of the hot skillet, you can literally put anything on it.
 When I was growing up, melted oozing butter with sprinkled cinnamon and sugar was always my favorite.

-In fact, I’ve been making this Fry Bread all through the last 20 plus(!) years for my boys.
+I’ve been making this Fry Bread all through the last 25 plus(!) years for my boys.
 (Yep, that’s a long time of making fry bread!)

-It’s so easy and not to mention delicious!
+It’s so easy and delicious!
 There is only one time for rising the dough.
-And, then you’re ready to fry it in a skillet.
-Bam!
-It’s ready to eat!
+And, then you’re ready to fry it in a skillet and ready to eat!

 Put the sugar, salt, and yeast in a small bowl.
 Set aside.

-Heat the milk by putting in the microwave for 1 minute and 30 seconds.
-Add some butter flavored shortening.
-Stir until the shortening has melted all of the way.
-Allow the milk mixture to cool a little.
-You want it to be cooled a bit to the touch, but still warm.
+Heat the milk and butter in the microwave for 1 minute and 30 seconds.
+Stir until the butter has melted all of the way.
+(Or add another 30 seconds.)
+Allow the milk mixture to cool to the touch.

-Once the shortening has melted and the milk has cooled (to the touch); add to a large mixing bowl.
+Once the butter has melted and the milk has cooled (to the touch); add to a large mixing bowl.
 Pour in the sugar, salt, and yeast.
 Add in the beaten egg.

 Note: I used my Kitchen Aid with the dough hook to make this.
 Low speed.
 You could easily use a large wooden spoon to mix it all together and then knead on a floured surface when it gets too hard to stir.
 That’s how I did it before the Kitchen Aid era.

-Stir in 1 and 1/2 cups of bread flour.
+Stir in 2 cups of bread flour.
 You may use all-purpose flour.
 But the texture will be a little different.
-I prefer to use bread flour instead in this recipe.
+I prefer to use bread flour in this recipe.

 You are going to use a total of 4 to 4 and 1/2 cups of flour total.
 Do not add it all at once.
 It also depends on the climate you live in.
-I know, that may sound strange.
-But, I live in a very dry state– sometimes hardly any humidity.
-But, when I make this on a rainy day– I use a little more flour.
+I live in a very dry state.
+But, when I make this on a rainy day, I may have to use a little more flour.

 While it is still mixing (on low), add one more cup.
-You are at 2 and 1/2 cups at this point.
+You are at 3 cups at this point.

 Notice how it is still kind of sticky? (above) Slowly shake in another cup of flour to the dough.
-Now you have used 3 and 1/2 cups of flour at this point.
+Now you have used 4 cups of flour at this point.

 Shake in another half of cup of flour (or more).
+But only shake in a tablespoon at a time.
 You may or may or not need the last half a cup of flour that you have left.
 But you want the dough to be able to pull away from the bowl. (as shown above.)
 This is when you are done adding flour.

 It is ready to form a ball and put into a large greased bowl.
 Cover with a greased piece of plastic wrap.
 Put into a warm spot to rise.
 You want it to at least double in size.